An Open Letter to NewBeauty Magazine: Stop Misleading the Public| ABCS

 3. The American Board of Cosmetic Surgery exists to certify experienced, fellowship-trained cosmetic surgeons and thereby help the public identify reputable surgeons.
 It is factually inaccurate to conflate our board with untrained practitioners.

 Your misleading infographics fail to recognize the important distinction between non-specialty trained cosmetic surgeons and American Board of Cosmetic Surgery certified cosmetic surgeons.
-The ABCS is the only board that requires its surgeons to display knowledge and experience in cosmetic surgery procedures by:
+The ABCS requires its surgeons to display knowledge and experience in cosmetic surgery procedures by:

 - Earning primary board certification in one of nine approved medical specialties;